lockss/lockss-rtd-manual/docs/installing/running.rst

 .. rubric:: Steps

-1. If :program:`install-lockss` was invoked with the ``--skip-install-k3s`` option, or if K3s is already installed, you will see one of these messages:
+1. If :program:`install-lockss` was invoked with the ``--skip-install-k3s`` option, you will see the message:

    .. code-block:: text

       [success] Skipping (--skip-install-k3s)

-      [success] Skipping (K3s is already present)

    and :program:`install-lockss` will successfully proceed to the next phase (:ref:`k3s-check-config`).

+2. If K3s is already present, :program:`install-lockss` will display the warning ``[Warning] K3s is already installed; skipping the K3s Installer`` and continue on to the next step.
+Otherwise:

-2. Next, :program:`install-lockss` will warn you that the directory K3s uses to store state data (by default :file:`/var/lib/rancher/k3s`) should not be attached to a space-limited volume.
+   1. Next, :program:`install-lockss` will warn you that the directory K3s uses to store state data (by default :file:`/var/lib/rancher/k3s`) should not be attached to a space-limited volume.
 You will see the following prompt:

       :guilabel:`K3s state data directory`

       Enter a directory path for the K3s state directory, or simply hit :kbd:`Enter` to accept the default in square brackets.
 (If :program:`install-lockss` was invoked with the :samp:`--k3s-data-dir={DIR}` option, :samp:`{DIR}` will automatically be used without the prompt.
 If :program:`install-lockss` was invoked with the ``--assume-yes`` option, the default is automatically used without the prompt.)

-3. The K3s Installer will then be downloaded from https://get.k3s.io/ and invoked with suitable options.
+   2. The K3s Installer will then be downloaded from https://get.k3s.io/ and invoked with suitable options.
 Depending on your operating system and other factors, the K3s Installer may install additional software packages or configure system components, using :program:`sudo` if necessary (which may prompt for the user's :program:`sudo` password).

       If the K3s Installer does not succeed, it will display its own error messages, then :program:`install-lockss` will fail.

       .. admonition:: Troubleshooting

          See :ref:`Troubleshooting the K3s Installer` for remediation details.
 Error messages that the K3s Installer may display include:

          *  FIXME

-4. Then :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`configs/k8s.cfg`, relative to the LOCKSS Installer home directory.
+3. Whether or not the K3s Installer was invoked, :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`configs/k8s.cfg`, relative to the LOCKSS Installer home directory.
 If the creation of the file fails, you will see one of these error messages:

    .. code-block:: text